pavelstencl/broadcasterJS/packages/core/README.md

  * ⚙️⚙️⚙️ **Modular**
  Given Broadcaster's significant dependence on the BroadcastChannel API, users have the flexibility to alter the communication protocol by simply replacing the Bridge instance.
+  * **Resilient**
+ Errors identified during the broadcasting phase are transferred into a separate error stream, allowing the channel to remain open for additional incoming messages.

 ## Quick-start